What Is Cosmetic Dentistry?

 What Cosmetic Dental Procedures Are Offered?

-The following provides a brief explanation of the cosmetic dental procedures offered by Precision Dental NYC.
+The following provides a brief explanation of the cosmetic dental procedures offered by our dentists at Precision Dental.

 Cosmetic Teeth Whitening: Over time, nearly everyone’s teeth become stained and worn from food, drinks, medication and personal habits such as smoking.
-A professional teeth whitening treatment can restore your teeth to their natural appearance while boosting your self-confidence and making you look more attractive and even younger.
+A professional teeth whitening treatment by our cosmetic dentists can restore your teeth to their natural appearance while boosting your self-confidence and making you look more attractive and even younger.

 Tooth-Colored Fillings: Tooth-colored fillings, sometimes called white fillings, are dental fillings that more naturally mimic the look, feel, and function of your natural teeth.
 The tooth-colored fillings is made of a strong composite resin that bonds directly to the enamel and dentin (the bony tissue just beneath the enamel) of your tooth and provides a durable, long-lasting solution – a solution so strong you could bite into hard or crunchy foods without damaging your dental work.